liqotech/liqo/docs/pages/User/GettingStarted/demo_k8s_on_desktop.md

 kubectl get pod -n k8s-on-desktop -o wide   #This will show you the running pods and which node the were scheduled in
 ```

-Actually you can execute the commands above in both the clusters but pay attention to the `namespace`!
-In fact, in the *foreign cluster* the `k8s-on-desktop` `namespace` will be reflected by adding a suffix as follows `k8s-on-desktop-<...>`.
+The above commands can be executed in both the clusters, paying attention to the `namespace`.
+In fact, the `k8s-on-desktop` `namespace` will be reflected in the *foreign cluster* by adding a suffix as follows `k8s-on-desktop-<...>`.
 So, to retrieve that `namespace`, execute the following in the *foreign cluster*:
 ```bash
 kubectl get namespaces
 ```

-Now, you can execute on the *foreign cluster* all the `kubectl` listed above by replacing the `namespace` with the one obtained with the previous command.
+Now, you can execute all the `kubectl` commands listed above also in the *foreign cluster*, by replacing the `namespace` with the one obtained with the previous command.
 In this case, you will see that only the `secret`, the `deployment` and the application `pod` (in this example blender) will exist in this cluster.
 This is because the other resources (related to vncviewer) will be only in the *local cluster*.

 ## Cleanup KubernetesOnDesktop installation
 To clean up the KubernetesOnDesktop installation you need to execute the following command: